93million/certcache/docs/Installing certcache client.md

 docker-compose run --rm certcache get -t  -d <your-domain-1>,<your-domain-2> --cert-name <cert-name>
 ```

+> ⚠️ the `-t` arg causes CertBot to generate testing certificates.
+This is useful when testing a setup.
+Remove `-t` when you are ready to use valid certs.

-This will store certificates in the `certcache/certs` and they will be kept up to date when you start the client.
+This will store certificates in the `certcache/certs`.
+All certificates in `certcache/certs` will be kept up to date when you start the client - regardless of whether they are listed in `docker-compose.yml` or not.

 ## Running an HTTP redirect server